Squid ink is a gorgeous addition to rice or curries to create a briny ocean flavor - goes great with fish or shrimp curries or roasts.

 In a stockpot, heat up the ghee and when shimmering but not yet smoking, add the cumin seeds until they pop (usually 2-3 seconds).
 Immediately add the minced onions and cook them on medium heat for 4-5 minutes until translucent.
 Add the ginger puree, black pepper and mace pods.
 Cook for another minute or two on medium to low heat.

-Add the squid ink, water and salt and bring the mixture to a boil.
+Add the squid ink, water, salt and rice; bring the mixture to a boil.
 Turn the heat down to low, cover the pot and let it cook for another 8-10 minutes.
 Just before the rice is done, add the peas and turn the heat off.
 Let the rice rest for 10-12 minutes.
 Toss gently with the herbs and serve.

 ideas / variations